CBG vs. CBD vs. CBN vs. CBC - The Ultimate Comparison Guide

 Potential antibacterial benefits

 Like CBG, CBN has been researched for its potential antibacterial qualities.
 A 2008 study showed, for instance, that CBN eliminated certain types of MRSA bacteria, but these results have not been corroborated by further research.
 Since these two cannabinoids have different activity profiles, using CBG and CBN in tandem to fight bacterial infections should be a target of future research.
+Another study comparing cannabinoids found that CBN and CBC are the most effective at reducing bacterial growth, while the other cannabinoids also had lower colony counts.

 Potential neuroprotective benefits